Dissection (band): First era

-In 1992 Dissection recorded a four-track promo tape and signed a one-album deal with No Fashion Records.
+In 1992, Dissection recorded a four-track promo tape and signed a one-album deal with No Fashion Records.
 In March 1993, the band recorded the full-length album The Somberlain, recorded and mixed at Hellspawn/Unisound studios with Dan Swanö.
-During that time, the band’s members, who were temporarily living in different towns, all moved to Gothenburg after the summer of 1993, where they shared a steady rehearsal place with At the Gates.
+During that time, the band's members, who were temporarily living in different towns, all moved to Gothenburg after the summer of 1993, where they shared a steady rehearsal place with At the Gates.
 The album was released in December 1993 and dedicated to Euronymous, who had been murdered earlier the same year.

-As the band members "would find themselves rehearsing more and more without John [Zwetsloot] even showing up" and "even had to cancel gigs because he didn't show up for the preparing rehearsals", they "felt they had their hands tied behind their backs with John still in the band and that they could do nothing but kick him out".
+As the band members found themselves rehearsing more and more without Zwetsloot and had to cancel shows because he did not show up for the preparing rehearsals, the band were forced to dismiss the guitarist.
 The last concert with Zwetsloot was performed in Oslo, Norway, on 14 April 1994.
-The day Zwetsloot was fired, Dissection called Johan Norman from Satanized (a short-lived project Nödtveidt was involved with), who showed up one day later and "proved to be a worthy replacement for John, having the motivation that John was lacking".
+The day Zwetsloot was fired, Dissection contacted Johan Norman from Satanized (a short-lived project Nödtveidt was involved with), who showed up a day later and was deemed a worthy and motivated successor by the band.
 Dissection continued playing live, wrote songs for a second album, and entered the studio twice to record demos of new songs and the contribution "Anti-Christ" for the Slayer tribute compilation album Slatanic Slaughter on Black Sun Records.
-In November 1994, Dissection signed a deal with Nuclear Blast and focussed on the second album.
-In March 1995, the band returned to the Hellspawn/Unisound studios to record the second full-length album Storm of the Light's Bane, followed by a three date tour through the UK with Cradle of Filth and a few concerts in Sweden.
+In November 1994, Dissection signed a deal with Nuclear Blast and focused on the second album.
+In March 1995, the band returned to the Hellspawn/Unisound studios to record their second full-length, followed by a three-date tour through the UK with Cradle of Filth and a few concerts in Sweden.

-During the summer of 1995 Nödtveidt and Norman joined the newly formed Satanic organization Misanthropic Luciferian Order (MLO, now known as Temple of the Black Light).
-In September 1995 drummer Ole Öhman left Dissection and was replaced by Tobias Kellgren (ex-Satanized).
+During the summer of 1995, Nödtveidt and Norman joined the newly formed Satanic organisation Misanthropic Luciferian Order (MLO, now known as Temple of the Black Light).
+In September 1995, drummer Ole Öhman left Dissection and was replaced by Tobias Kellgren (ex-Satanized).
 He was introduced to the Swedish fans at a show with Morbid Angel at Kåren in Gothenburg, 10 October 1995.

-In November 1995, Storm of the Light’s Bane was released by Nuclear Blast, followed by a two-week European tour through Germany, Austria, Czech Republic, Switzerland and Sweden in December 1995, and the World Tour of the Light’s Bane covering Europe and America, ending in 1997.
+In November 1995, Dissection's second studio album, Storm of the Light's Bane, was released by Nuclear Blast, followed by a two-week European tour through Germany, Austria, Czech Republic, Switzerland, and Sweden in December 1995, and the World Tour of the Light's Bane covering Europe and America, ending in 1997.